 – Making of loans and advances

-– give loan to a person or a body corporate (any)
+– give a loan to a person or a body corporate (any)

-– and purchase, subscribe, or otherwise the securities of any other body corporate
+– and purchase, subscribe to, or otherwise acquire the securities of any other body corporate

 Non-Applicability of Section 186

-A Government Company which is involved in defense production shall not comply with section 186 of the Companies Act.
+A Government Company that is involved in defense production shall not comply with section 186 of the Companies Act.

-And in case of a government company, but excluding a listed company, it should obtain approval of the Ministry or Department of Central Government which is administratively in charge of the company or the relevant State Government, as the case may be.
+And in the case of a government company, excluding a listed company, it should obtain approval from the Ministry or Department of the Central Government with which it is administratively in charge of the company or the relevant State Government, as the case may be.

-As per the provisions of Section 186, we could day that acquisition of shares allotted in pursuance of right shares, shall not be applicable.
+As per the provisions of Section 186, we can say that the acquisition of shares allotted in pursuance of rights shares shall not be applicable.

 The applicability of section 186 is not required in case of loans, guarantees, or security made:

-– In the ordinary course conducting business by a banking company;
+– In the ordinary course of conducting business by a banking company;

-– In the ordinary course of its business by a housing finance company;
+– In the ordinary course of its business, it is a housing finance company;

 – By a company that is engaged in the business of financing companies or in the business of providing infrastructural facilities.